wp-plugins/m7-go-top/readme.txt

 Plugin has it's own subpage in dashbord where you can specify:

+*   Plugin disable ( alown not to output enything on front end )
+*   Distance from wich to show button ( can be set in px or % )
+*   Scroll speed
 *   Type of the button.
-1) Button - simple button that is located in bottom of your site.
-2) VK style - the button shows like on vk.com (it's on full height of screen).
+Currently there's 3 types: button, image, vk style ( sticked to side and 100% height)
-*   Text of the button.
-By default its: "&uarr; Top".
+*   Text of the button
-*   Position of the button.
-Has 2 positions - left or right. (display on the left or on the right of the site)
+*   Images on default and hovered state
+*   Text font size
+*   Width and height
+*   Wertical and horizontal position of the button
 *   The insets.
-Top,Right,Bottom,Left insets.
-*   Colors: you can specify color of text, color on text hover, background color and background hover color.
+*   Opacity on default and hovered state
+*   Colors ( text and beckground defaults and hovered states )
+*   Border
+*   Border radius
+*   Text shadow
+*   Box shadow
+*   You can specify element classes
+*   Custom styles
 *   Languages: Supports Russian and English.

     To-do:
-     * Add font size change
-     * Add shadow to button type
-     * Add border radius to button type
-     * Add opacity change
-     * Add scrolltop height from wich to show button
-     * Add speed to scrolltop
-     * Add image support
+     * Add image + text support

+Note: In new plugin settings ( starting from version 1.0 ) by default "Disable plugin" setting is set to true ( checked ) it means that plugin wount output enuthing in front end.
+So you need to uncheck it to work! ( for thous who is updating the value will be changed automaticaly )

-Note: Plugin was developed on wordpress 3.5.1 (the latest at the moment) and I haven't tested it on lower versions.
-There might be some problems.
-So keep up to new version of wordpress!
+Note: Plugin was developed on WordPress 3.7.1 and haven't been tested on earlear versions.

+If you find some bug or if plugin isn't working feel free to write in the support and i'll answer or make changes do fix bugs.

+Also if you have translated plugin to your language you can send me .mo and .po files and i'll add them to plugin

+And if you have suggestions how i can improve plugin write me about theme

 == Installation ==

 1. Download the .zip and extract it in plugins folder / or / In dashbord click plugins - add new, search for "M7 Go Top", click install
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to "Settings" - "M7 Go Top" subpage to custemize settings
+3. Go to "Settings" - "M7 Go Top" subpage to custemize settings ( you should uncheck "Desible plugin" so that it works in front end )

 == Frequently Asked Questions ==
 = How can i get plugin translated to my language? =